Skip to Content

 You really can’t visit the Osa Peninsula without visiting Corcovado National Park – that would be like visiting Paris and not seeing the Eiffel Tower!

-You must visit Corcovado National Park as part of a guided tour.
+You must visit Corcovado National Park as part of a guided tour (see our picks for the best-rated tours here!).
 This rule is in place to ensure public safety since the park’s terrain can be difficult to navigate alone, and to protect the park’s delicate ecosystem from over-tourism.
 All Corcovado guides must be accredited by the Costa Rican tourism board, so you can be sure that any tour you book will be professional and eco-friendly.

 You can take a tour from either Drake Bay or Puerto Jiménez.
 The tours typically last around 8 hours and include transportation, food, a park entrance fee, and a bilingual guide.